ITfoxtec/FoxIDs/docs/login.md

 You can use a two-factor authenticator app of your choice like [Anthy](https://authy.com/), [Google Authenticator](https://support.google.com/accounts/answer/1066447), [Microsoft Authenticator](https://www.microsoft.com/en-us/security/mobile-authenticator-app) and others.

 ## Login configuration
-A default login authentication method is created in each track.
+A default login authentication method is created in each environment.

 > The default login with the name `login` can be changed but not deleted, be careful as you may lose access.